zeromq/dafka/README.txt

 ## Design

-We designed Dafka the be a drop-in replacement for Apache Kafka.
+We designed Dafka to be a drop-in replacement for Apache Kafka.

-While Kafka makes it easy for consumers to come and go as they like their consumer group feature which relies on finding consensus in a group of peers makes joining very expensive.
-It can take seconds before a consumer ready to consume records.
+While Kafka makes it easy for consumers to come and go as they like, their consumer group feature which relies on finding consensus in a group of peers makes joining very expensive.
+It can take seconds before a consumer is ready to consume records.
 The same is true for producer.
-Dafka tries to avoid finding consensus and perform leader election and therefore Dafka intentionally avoids features like consumer groups in favor of higher throughput, lower latency as well as faster consumer and producer initialization.
+Dafka tries to avoid finding consensus and therefore intentionally avoids features like consumer groups in favor of higher throughput, lower latency as well as faster consumer and producer initialization.

 This design section discusses the different message types of the Dafka protocol.